cajal/KubernetesMLExample/README.md

 ![](https://paper-attachments.dropbox.com/s_1658B3DA7264DC308DFF541AD5AF9864461502441102D46F84C863C6F8C40A45_1562584457388_image.png)

 For our use case, we will need two sets of credentials, one for datajoint database server and the other for github login to clone private repository.
-Both of these yaml file should be made on at-kubemaster1 as you will be running it shortly after creating them to create the secrets
+Both of these yaml file should be made on at-kubemaster1 as you will be running it shortly after creating them to create the secrets. **THESE YAML FILES SHOULD NEVER BE UPLOADED GITHUB or ANYWHERE OF THAT MATTER!!!**

 DataJoint: